bananooo-zhang/nexus-social-dapp/README.md

 - Market gap for standardized "Social-Event-as-a-Service" platform

 > 📖 For more detailed business plans, user personas, and roadmap, see our **[Product Requirements Document (PRD)](./PRD-Nexus-Social-EN.md)**

 ---

+## 🃏 About the MVP: First Game "Dark Cards"

+To validate the core value of **Nexus Social** as a social event platform, our MVP (Minimum Viable Product) focuses on the platform's first game: **Dark Cards**.
+It's a classic social deduction game that perfectly showcases how FHE technology can solve trust issues in on-chain gaming.

+### How to Play: The Full Rules
+The soul of "Dark Cards" lies in information asymmetry and psychological bluffs between players.
+-   **Objective**: To be the first player to get rid of all their cards.
+-   **Core Loop**:
+    1.  **Play & Claim**: Players take turns playing **1 to N cards face-down** and **publicly claiming** what those cards are (e.g., "I played two Kings").
+You can tell the truth or you can bluff.
+    2.  **Challenge or Trust**: Any other player can choose to **"challenge"** your claim.
+If no one challenges, the game continues.
+    3.  **On-Chain Resolution**: When a challenge occurs, the smart contract acts as a "Confidential Arbiter," using FHE to publicly resolve whether the claim was true or false—without ever revealing anyone's cards.
+        -   **Challenge Successful** (The claim was a bluff): The player who made the claim loses and must pick up all cards on the table.
+        -   **Challenge Failed** (The claim was true): The challenger loses and must pick up all cards on the table.

+### The MVP Version: A Minimalist Experience
+To let users directly experience the core fun of a "confidential resolution" powered by FHE, we have extremely simplified the MVP:
+-   **Mode**: It's a **single-player challenge mode** where you play against the system (smart contract).
+-   **Flow**:
+    1.  **System's Claim**: The system automatically makes a public "claim" on-chain (e.g., "I played an Ace").
+    2.  **Player's Challenge**: The UI presents one core button: **"Challenge!"**.
+    3.  **Instant Resolution**: Once clicked, the smart contract immediately uses its FHE logic to verify the claim and transparently returns the result (was the system bluffing or not?).

+This simplified MVP is designed to clearly demonstrate our product's core technical advantage and the immense potential for the future multiplayer social experience.

+---